Lotus Notes Application Retirement Planning

 On the other hand, you may want to export data out of legacy Notes applications to an open standard repository.
 In this case, you will need to find a solution that preserves the Notes data (and its original document rendering) and makes it available in context for future reference.
 This is especially important in the event of litigation or an audit.

 See also: IBM Notes Application Decommissioning

 There are several key requirements that you would need to pay attention to:

 - Document rendering: Archived documents should preserve the original Notes form layout.
 The PDF format is the first pick for most organizations here.

 - Metadata: In addition to documents, the system should export metadata obtained from Notes fields and formulas

 - Context: Archived Lotus Notes Notes documents should be organized in a logical manner, preferably in a way that resembles original Notes views (including categories, parent/child structures and document links), so users can easily navigate, sort and search, all within their web browsers.

 This approach will let you decommission your Domino servers (if you are migrating to another platform), or to offload unnecessary data from production Domino servers, so the servers can run more efficiently.
 In any case, you will benefit from reduced maintenance and license costs.

-SWING Software offers solutions for Notes application retirement and data archiving.
-SWING PDF Converter for Notes is a proven tool used by hundreds of companies around the globe.
+SWING Software offers solutions for IBM Lotus Notes data archiving.
+SWING PDF Converter and Seascape for Notes are proven tools used by hundreds of companies around the globe.
 In addition, our Premium Export Services provide a fast track for Notes application decommissioning.

 Contact us for more information today.